gouthambs/Flask-Blogging/docs/index.rst

 - Sitemap, ATOM support
 - Disqus support for comments
 - Google analytics for usage tracking
+- Permissions enabled to control which users can create/edit blogs
 - Well documented, tested, and extensible design

 .. contents::